All about land snails

 This snail has a left, or sinistral, spiral.
 (Soorelis / Pixabay; PD)

 Snails can’t release themselves entirely from their shell, but they can move in and out of their aperture.
 Aquatic snails have a hardened “lid” and can completely close themselves inside.
 Land snails don’t have one, so, depending on the species, they seal their aperture with a covering of mucus (called an epiphragm) or with part of their foot.
-They enclose themselves for several reasons: for protection from a predator, to escape inclement weather—too hot, too cold, too dry—or to take a rest.
+They enclose themselves for several reasons: for protection from predators, to escape inclement weather—too hot, too cold, too dry—or to take a rest.
 They can stay within the shell for long periods if necessary.

 Slugs